The Commission

 • Housing & Home

-In the coming months the Commissioners will break into the three task groups and work together on their chosen themes, continuing to listen to the wisdom of the Community Commissioners.
-Ideas will be explored, experiments undertaken and recommendations will be made, ensuring that the voice of those who are often marginalised by society are at the forefront of any decision making processes.
+In the following months the Commissioners worked in the three task groups together on their chosen themes, continuing to listen to the wisdom of the Community Commissioners.
+Ideas were explored, experiments undertaken and recommendations made, ensuring that the voice of those who are often marginalised by society are at the forefront of any decision making processes.

 What if… Change is Possible?